How To Use Hyaluronic Acid And Vitamin C To Rehydrate Your Skin

 Yes, you can use the two ingredients together and enjoy the unique benefits they bring to your skin.
 Generally, two counter-active chemicals can cause skin reactions.
 But you can rest assured with vitamin C and hyaluronic acid.
 They are effective together and are often used in several beauty products.

-While Vitamin C will protect your face from damage and rejuvenate it by stimulating collagen production, hyaluronic acid will make it plump and soft.
+While using Vitamin C for the skin will protect your face from damage and rejuvenate it by stimulating collagen production, hyaluronic acid will make it plump and soft.
 When you follow any beauty regime, the sequence of the products used is crucial to reap the maximum benefits.
 You may also use vitamin C and hyaluronic acid separately.
 If that is the case, which product should be used first?

 What Should You Apply First: Hyaluronic Acid Or Vitamin C?